Chia-Network/chia-docs/docs/primitives/cats.md

 ## Chialisp Code

-This is the source code of the standard transaction, which can also be found on the [chia-blockchain repository](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/puzzles/p2_delegated_puzzle_or_hidden_puzzle.clvm).
+This is the source code of the CAT, which can also be found in the chia-blockchain repository in the puzzle [`cat_v2.clvm`](https://github.com/Chia-Network/chia-blockchain/blob/fad414132e6950e79e805629427af76bf9ddcbc5/chia/wallet/puzzles/cat_v2.clvm).

 <details>
-  <summary>Expand Chialisp</summary>
+  <summary>Expand Chialisp puzzle</summary>

 ```chialisp
 ; Coins locked with this puzzle are spendable cats.